 Sip, Shop, and Snack in Downtown MoBay

-This top Caribbean port of call offers duty-free shopping and the boozy temptations of the "Hip Strip," the downtown nightlife zone that includes the Montego Bay Margaritaville location (try the waterslide) and other dance clubs.
+This top Caribbean port of call offers duty-free shopping and the boozy temptations of the "Hip Strip," the downtown nightlife zone that includes the Montego Bay Margaritaville location (try out the water slide) as well as other dance clubs.

-For a classic Jamaican lunch, grab a cold Red Stripe and a crusty "pattie" filled with beef, chicken, vegetables or cheese: Juici Patties and Tastee Patties are local chains, but the locals swear by Stanley's.
-Take a couple to go as a seaside snack -- the famous Doctor's Cave Beach is just a short walk away.
+For a classic Jamaican lunch, you can grab a cold Red Stripe and a crusty "pattie" filled with beef, chicken, vegetables or cheese at one of the city's many restaurants.
+While Juici Patties and Tastee Patties are great local chains that offer these dishes, the locals swear by Stanley's.
+You can take a couple to go and make a short walk to the famous Doctor's Cave Beach for a seaside snack.

-Go Touring by Mini to Negril or Ocho Rios
+Drive a Mini Cooper to Negril or Ocho Rios

-Depending on which way you go, stops will include Dunn's River Falls and Fern Gully or the Negril lighthouse and Seven Mile Beach.
+Island Routes offers visitors a chance to fully explore the island on their own terms and offers guests a variety of curated tours around Jamaica.
+Depending on which way you go, stops will include Dunn's River Falls and Fern Gully or the Negril Lighthouse and Seven Mile Beach.

 Popular activities include hiking, biking, kayaking, and exploring the top caving destination in the Caribbean.
 Check with local tour companies like Island Routes and Chukka for available half- and full-day tours of Cockpit Country.